 You should make your application for a visa at the local visa application centre.

-For more specific advice about coming from Kenya to study you can contact our international advice team.
+For more specific advice about coming from Egypt to study you can contact our international advice team.